The Worst Party in History — Modern Paraphrase | fresh.bible

 "But if not, please blot me out of the book you have written."

-Read that again. offered his own life — his own eternal standing — in exchange for theirs.
+Read that again.
+Moses offered his own life — his own eternal standing — in exchange for theirs.
 He said, "If you won't forgive them, then take me too.
 Erase me."
 This is a man who just had every reason to walk away, who was offered a fresh start, who watched his own brother fail — and his response was to put himself between a guilty people and a holy God.

 The Lord answered:

-And then the Lord sent a on the people because of the calf — the one Aaron made.
+And then the Lord sent a on the people because of the calf — the one made.

 The wasn't over.
 The journey wasn't canceled.
 But things were different now. held, but consequences were real.
-And centuries later, another mediator would stand between a guilty people and a holy God — and this time, the offer to be blotted out would actually be accepted. pointed the way. walked through the door.
+And centuries later, another would stand between a guilty people and a holy God — and this time, the offer to be blotted out would actually be accepted.
+Moses pointed the way. walked through the door.